aditya-uw/my-wowchemy-site/content/project/dxarts470_boxer/index.md

 ## Description:

-As a fan of the Netflix show 'Daredevil', I wanted to use Arduino and PureData to implement a set of boxing gloves that would help a blind person effectively be a boxer.
+As a fan of the Netflix show 'Daredevil', I wanted to use Arduino and PureData to build a costume based on a futuristic blind boxer whose gloves would be equipped with sensors allowing them to fight.

 ### Materials: